Chapter 10: Linear Regression and Correlation

 The process of fitting the best-fit line is called linear regression.
 The idea behind finding the best-fit line is based on the assumption that the data are scattered about a straight line.
 The criteria for the best fit line is that the sum of the squared errors (SSE) is minimized, that is, made as small as possible.
 Any other line you might choose would have a higher SSE than the best fit line.
 This best fit line is called the least-squares regression line.

-The graph of the line of best fit for the third-exam/final-exam example is as follows:
+The scatter plot with the line of best fit for the third-exam/final-exam example is as follows:

+Figure 3.
 The scatter plot of exam scores with a line of best fit.
-One data point is highlighted along with the corresponding point on the line of best fit.

 Reminder